[Fukushima] Take a trip back in time. On a nice day, head to Fukushima Minkaen!

-Fukushima Minkaen is located within Fukushima Azuma General Athletic Park.
+Fukushima City Folk House Garden is located within the Fukushima Prefecture Azuma General Sports Park.

-The name "Minkaen" may be a little confusing, but it is a park where folk houses and buildings from the mid-Edo period to the mid-Meiji period have been relocated and restored.
-The park covers an area of approximately 110,000 square meters.
-Within the park there are forests, a river, and even rice fields.
-And what's more, admission is free!
-Why
+The name "Folk House Garden" might be a little unclear, but it's a park where folk houses and buildings from the mid-Edo period to the mid-Meiji period have been relocated and restored.
+It covers an impressive area of approximately 110,000 square meters.
+The park has forests, a river, and even rice paddies.
+And best of all, admission is free!

 Buildings reminiscent of period dramas are everywhere

-It's a good idea to start by looking at the building that catches your eye.
+It's a good idea to start by looking at whichever building catches your eye.

 (The former Kakei Inn is a building from the late 1800s, with the first floor used as a store and the second floor as lodging.)